 A hard mass composed of substances from the urine that form in the kidneys.

-The period that marks the permanent cessation of menstrual activity, usually occurring between the ages of 40 and 58.
+The time that marks the permanent cessation of menstrual activity usually occurring between the ages of 40 and 58.

 The spreading of a cancerous tumor to another part of the body.

 The term for when the bladder has both stress and urge incontinence.

 The surgical removal of one or both of the testicles.